bearprin/Neural-Singular-Hessian/README.md

 This code is heavily based of [DiGS](https://github.com/Chumbyte/DiGS) and [idf](https://github.com/yifita/idf).

-Thanks to them impressive works.
+Thanks to their impressive works.

 ### Bibtex